klaemo/s3-website/Readme.md

 ## s3-website

 Easily publish static websites to Amazon S3.

 Creates a bucket with the specified name and enables static website hosting on it.
+Also, sets up a public-read bucket policy.

 Your AWS credentials should either be in `~/.aws/credentials` or in the environment variables `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY`.